TeamAmaze/AmazeFileManager/README.md

 Vendors/Developers
 ----
 The device vendors/ROM developers are free to include Amaze apk pre-installed in system.
-There is no fee required, neither are any royality/credits elsewhere.
+There is no fee required; *but you must comply with the license* (for more information read the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) or newer).

 We strongly recommend using apk signed by us (either Play Store version or from AFH link above) so that users would be able to update directly from Play Store after distribution.
-Furthermore, a change in digital signature will break certain critical features too.
+Furthermore, a change in digital signature will break plug-ins.

-Lastly, just to remind, license allows distribution only when source is not modified.
-If you do modify our code, you must make it open-source somewhere before distributing.

 Social
 ---